To the Members of D B Realty Limited

 Membership No. 048539

 ANNEXURE 1 TO THE INDEPENDENT AUDITORS REPORT

-Referred to in paragraph 1 under Report on Other Legal and RegulatoryRequirements in the Independent Auditors Report of even date to the members ofD B Realty Limited on the standalone financial statements for the year ended March31 2016.
+[Referred to in paragraph 1 under Report on Other Legal and RegulatoryRequirements in the Independent Auditors Report of even date to the members ofD B Realty Limited (the Company") on the Standalone Ind AS FinancialStatements for the year ended March 31 2019]

-(i) (a) The Company has maintained proper records showing full particulars includingquantitative details of fixed assets.
-In case of identification and situation of fixedassets the Company is in the process of tagging individual assets based on their specificlocation.
+(i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.
+In case of identification andsituation of fixed assets the Company is in process of tagging individual assets based ontheir specific location.